When is The Masked Singer on TV? Judges, host and celebrity theories

 Which celebrities are taking part?

-As of yet, no-one has been confirmed – check back here for updates.
+As of yet, only one celebrity has been unveiled.
+We found out on the first episode that “Butterfly” was none other than EastEnder Patsy Palmer – check back here for more updates.

 The global popularity of The Masked Singer has attracted genuine A-listers taking part – Donny Osmond, Gladys Knight and T-Pain all starred in the American version, while Ryan Reynolds made an appearance in the Korean edition – so expect big names dressed up as Unicorn, Fox, Monster, Chameleon, Daisy, Octopus, Duck and Queen Bee.